oracle-livelabs/oracle-health/smart-on-fhir/3-code-console/code-console.md

    ![New App fourth step](images/new-app-fourth-step.png)

 11. **Congratulations**!
 You now have your first Code Console application created.
-After its creation you should be able to see it on t he **My Applications** tab.
+After its creation you should be able to see it on the **My Applications** tab.

    ![New App created](images/new-app-created.png)